bmarsh9/scan7/README.md

 + Not ideal to be placed in the CI/CD flow.
 There is not a API to start/stop commands but that is on the roadmap
 + Not ideal if you need quick and fast results

+#### Getting Started
+Unfortunately I have not got around to "Dockerizing" this project..
+1.)
+Install postgresql server
+2.)
+Install docker
+3.)
+Clone this repo
+4.)
+Run `pip3 install -r requirements.txt`
+5.)
+Run `flask run --cert=adhoc -h 0.0.0.0 -p 443` (May have to install openssl for using Adhoc certs)

 #### Roadmap
 + Support for CI/CD
 + Customization for the different scan types